vidyasharma17/vidyasharma17/README.md

 🚀 Product Manager & Tech Enthusiast

 As a seasoned Product Manager in the dynamic world of tech, I'm passionate about shaping the future of technology through innovation.
-My journey involves turning ideas into tangible solutions, navigating the realms of Python, R, AI/ML, HTML/CSS, SQL, and the artistry of data visualization
+My journey involves turning ideas into tangible solutions, navigating the realms of Python, R, AI/ML, HTML/CSS, SQL, and the artistry of data visualization.

 👩‍💻 What I Love to Do: